Prateek0468/Prateek0468/README.md

 ### Glad to see you here!
-Prateek Bhatt is a Software Engineer at Hatica, based out of Chandigarh.
-He is super excited about Machine learning, React, and its internals.
-He loves to talk about design systems and performance in general.
-He is super passionate about sharing his experience and learnings mostly via LinkedIn and Twitter.
-He is a violinist and an open-source enthusiast.
+Hey!
+I am a Software Engineer at Hatica, based out of Chandigarh.
+I am super excited about Machine learning, React, and its internals.
+I loves to talk about design systems and performance in general.
+I enjoy sharing my experiences and learnings mostly via LinkedIn and Twitter.
+Other than that, I love reading, playing violin and contributing to open source.

 <br/>